-Granted, at that time, Pepperoni-pizza-in-a-cone were merely a vague whisper of a deranged thought in some Swiss Gemologist's brain, but it's a shame that Mr. Stiller overlooked negitoro temaki (fatty tuna and scallion hand rolls), a classic meat-in-a-cone if there ever was one.
+Granted, at that time, pepperoni-pizza-in-a-cone was merely a vague whisper of a deranged thought in some Swiss gemologist's brain, but it's a shame that Mr. Stiller overlooked negitoro temaki (fatty tuna and scallion hand rolls), a classic meat-in-a-cone if there ever was one.

 Temaki, or hand rolls are the quickest, dirtiest way to get sushi from pantry to gullet.
 They don't require any special tools to make, or even any utensils to eat.
 They are formed by wrapping a crisp sheet of nori around a blob of rice and one or more toppings.
 Unlike makizushi, in which the chef expects diners to dip each roll in soy sauce, temaki generally come with fillings that are preseasoned, precluding the need for a soy dunk.

 This is good news, because they are difficult enough to eat as it is.
 On the rare occasion that they are not preseasoned, you are forced by Japanese custom to perform the nearly impossible maneuver of dipping the roll in a dish of soy sauce without a) getting any soy sauce on the rice, b) dumping all the fillings out onto the table, or c) wanting to commit hari-kiri for screwing up a) and b).
 Best of luck!